Nick Madrigal Player Props: Cubs vs. Orioles

 Nick Madrigal At The Plate

-- He has not gone deep in his 36 games this season.
+- In 37 games played this season, he has not hit a long ball.

-- Madrigal has driven in a run in eight games this year (22.2%), including three games with more than one RBI (8.3%).
+- Madrigal has picked up an RBI in eight games this season (21.6%), with more than one RBI in three of them (8.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.